Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

 "Park was in possession of an explosive recipe that was similar to the Oklahoma City bombing," Davis told reporters, referring to the 1995 attack on the Alfred P. Murrah Federal Building in downtown Oklahoma City that killed 168 people.
 "We believe that Park had knowledge of how to create an ANFO bomb, ammonium-nitrate-fuel-oil bomb."

-Park flew to Warsaw, Poland, on May 21, a few days after the bombing, Davis said.
+Park, a U.S. citizen, flew to Warsaw, Poland, on May 21, a few days after the bombing, Davis said.
 Polish authorities detained Park at the request of U.S. officials on Friday.
-He was flown back to the U.S. and taken into custody by American authorities at New York's John F. Kennedy International Airport overnight.
+He was flown back to the U.S. and taken into custody by the FBI at New York's John F. Kennedy International Airport overnight.

-Park is scheduled to appear in federal court in Brooklyn, New York, Wednesday afternoon.
-He is expected to be prosecuted in Los Angeles.
+Attorney General Pam Bondi was involved in discussions around Park and the investigation before and during her trip this week to Poland, according to a Justice Department official.
+She was monitoring the status of the case and met with Polish government officials while in Warsaw.

+"Bringing chaos and violence to a facility that exists to help women and mothers is a particularly cruel, disgusting crime that strikes at the very heart of our shared humanity," Bondi said on X. "We are grateful to our partners in Poland who helped get this man back to America and we will prosecute him to the fullest extent of the law."

 Four Polish border guards were with Park when he was taken back to the U.S., and two members of the FBI flying squad were also on the flight, according to two senior U.S. officials with direct knowledge of the investigation.
 Park consented to speak with the FBI at JFK and was interviewed by them there.